aspett/dog-exceptex/README.md

 If you wish to start a `Dogstatsd` process yourself, you may configure with `statsd_pid`.
 `Logger.configure_backend/2` is supported.

+## Phoenix / Plug support

+To support logging phoenix requests, add `use DogExceptex.Plug` below `use AppWeb, :router` in your router file.

 ## Docs

 Documentation can be generated with `mix docs`